2002 North Carolina House of Representatives election: District 29

 The new 29th district overlaps with much of the southwest portion of the former 23rd district.
 Incumbent Democrat Paul Miller, who has represented the 23rd district since 2001, was re-elected here.

 District 30

 The new 30th district overlaps with much of the western portion of the former 23rd district.
 Incumbent Democrat Paul Luebke, who has represented the 23rd district since 1991, was re-elected here.

 District 31

 The new 31st district overlaps with much of the eastern portion of the old 23rd district.
 Incumbent Democrat Mickey Michaux, who has represented the 23rd district since 1985, was re-elected here.

 District 32

 The new 32nd district overlaps with much of the eastern portion of the old 22nd district.
 Incumbent Democrat Jim Crawford, who has represented the 22nd district since 1995, was re-elected here.

 District 33

 The new 33rd district overlaps with much of the former 21st district.
-Incumbent Democrat Dan Blue, who has represented the 21st district and its predecessors since 1981, didn't seek re-election.
+Incumbent Democrat Dan Blue, who has represented the 21st district and its predecessors since 1981, retired to run for the U.S. Senate.
 Democrat Bernard Allen won the open seat.